tomjaguarpaw/H2/posts/symbolic-expressions-can-be-automatically-differentiated.markdown

 ex * ed`, where `ed` is the value of the derivative of `e` at `x` (this is just the definition of the derivative of the exponential function).
-That last sentence is a very long winded way of giving one tautology, and one definition of the derivative of `exp`!
+That last sentence is a very long winded way of giving one tautology and one definition of the derivative of `exp`!
 The former is what is done in the `Exp` branch of `eval` and the latter is what is done in the `Exp` branch of `diff`, only here the later is numeric rather than symbolic.
 Basically, there's nothing going on here.
 Once